Bellbowrie Green Bridge

 Following community feedback, Brisbane City Council will not be progressing the proposed Bellbowrie Green Bridge.

-The proposed Bellbowrie green bridge would connect Bellbowrie and Moggill residents to walking and cycling options and public transport services on the eastern side of the river, including rail services at Wacol and Darra.
-The bridge would also improve emergency access for Moggill and Bellbowrie during major flood events.
+The proposed green bridge would have connected Bellbowrie and Moggill residents to walking and cycling options and public transport services on the eastern side of the river, including rail services at Wacol and Darra.
+The bridge also presented an opportunity to improve emergency access for Moggill and Bellbowrie during major flood events.

-Initial consultation on the project was undertaken in late 2019 as part of the Green Bridges program's early planning phase.
-Council has completed a detailed analysis of all feedback received and prepared an Initial Consultation Outcomes report.
+Initial consultation on the project was undertaken in late 2019 as part of the Green Bridges Program's early planning phase.
+Council completed a detailed analysis of all feedback received and prepared an Initial Consultation Outcomes report.

 - most people prefer a bridge that caters for all modes of transport, including general vehicles, with approximately 20% of survey respondents indicating they would use this green bridge daily or weekly